Amythyst Kiah

 Amythyst Kiah (born 11 December 1986) is an American singer-songwriter.
 Kiah is a native of Chattanooga, Tennessee and currently lives in Johnson City.
 She plays guitar and banjo.

 As of 2022, Kiah has released two solo albums and one EP.
 She has also appeared (along with Rhiannon Giddens, Leyla McCalla, and Allison Russell) on the album Songs of Our Native Daughters (2019).
 Kiah earned a 2020 Grammy Award Best American Roots Song nomination for her song "Black Myself".

 Life and career

 1986–2013: Early life

 Kiah was born in Chattanooga, Tennessee, United States.
 Her father (who is also her tour manager) sang and played percussion in a band in the 1970s.
 Her mother sang in the church growing up.
 She attended a creative arts high school and taught herself to play guitar.
-When she was 17 her mother committed suicide, and singing at her funeral was Kiah's third public performance.
+When she was 17, her mother died by suicide, and singing at her funeral was Kiah's third public performance.

 Kiah is a graduate of East Tennessee State University, where she completed the Bluegrass, Old Time, and Country Music Studies program and joined the school's marquee old-time band.

-She has been touring since 2010 either solo, with band she called 'Her Chest of Glass' or with her fellow 'Our Native Daughters'.
+She has been touring since 2010 either solo, with a band she called 'Her Chest of Glass' or with her fellow 'Our Native Daughters'.